Koromix/rygel/web/rekkord.org/pages/download.md

 # Windows

 > [!IMPORTANT]
-> Rekkord currently is beta quality software, we recommend use for **redundant backups**.
+> Rekkord currently is currently in active development, we recommend use for **redundant backups**.

 Download ready-to-use binaries here: https://download.koromix.dev/rekkord/

 # macOS

 > [!IMPORTANT]
-> Rekkord currently is beta quality software, we recommend use for **redundant backups**.
+> Rekkord currently is currently in active development, we recommend use for **redundant backups**.

 Download ready-to-use binaries here: https://download.koromix.dev/rekkord/